algosup/2022-2023-project-1-smart-signage-Project-5-group/Documents/Functionnal Specification.md

 **Greta**

 Greta is a citizen.
 She is 22 years old.
 She lives in Vierzon.
 She is single and she has a cat at home.
 She is an ecological activist.
 She participated in a lot of demonstration et pacific walk in favor of the planet and the ecology in general.
 She showers once a week and buy her food in local store that are in lines with her principles.
 She wants to help the planet.
-She already switch off the signage that she found when she vibes in the city at 3 AM but she would like that all those useless signs are automatically switched off.
+She already switch off the signage that she found when she hangs out in town at 3 AM but she would like that all those useless signs are automatically switched off.

 # Scenarios